andrefs/node-sb-builder/README.md

     ID: The ID of sound snippet you wish to fix

-## Generate a soundboard webpage
+## Generate a soundboard HTML page

     sb-builder render <FOLDER>

-    FOLDER: the folder where to create the webpage
+    FOLDER: the folder where to create the HTML page

 `sb-builder` will create the FOLDER, copy all the sounds and other assets into it, and use the manifest file to render an index.html file for the soundboard.